MichielStock/STMOZOO/instructions.md

 Finally, you have to add a [Pluto](https://github.com/fonsp/Pluto.jl) notebook to the `notebook` folder.
 Again use the same name you used for your source code.
 Depending on the nature of your project, this will be the most extensive task!
 Make full use of Pluto's interactivity to illustrate your code.
 In contrast to the documentation page, this is not the place to explain your functions but rather show what you can do with your software or explain a concept.

+Alternatively, you may use [Literate](https://fredrikekre.github.io/Literate.jl/v2/) to have script with text annotation to explain your code/package.
+Up to you what you feel most comfortable with.

 ## Code review

 Each of you will have to perform a code review of two other projects.
-You have the full day to do this, though it should not take too long.
+You have till noon 13h of the exam date to do this, though it should not take too long.
 The aim is to **help** the other groups to make each other's project even better.

-- [ ] make a fork of the repo of the person you are reviewing;
+- [ ] make a fork or local clone of the repo of the person you are reviewing;
 - [ ] check the source code, is the documentation clear?
 Anything obvious that can be improved.
 - [ ] run the tests.
 Do they work?
 Anything that could be tested but is not done so?
 - [ ] Is the documentation clear?
 Do you find any typos?
 Could an example be added?